proton2/jbullet/README.md

 My changes comparing with original https://github.com/jbullet-maven/jbullet version:
 - Stack.alloc replaced by creating from constructor by new (to avoid some crashes);
-- ObjectArrayList replaced by CopyOnWriteArrayList for thread safety;
+- ObjectArrayList replaced by ArrayList;